-In 2023, Dr. Spears was elected the chair of the System Council of International Education at the University System of Georgia (USG), where is serves 26 public university and colleges campuses through shared governance and the system's central international education office.
+In 2023, Dr. Spears was elected the chair of the System Council of International Education at the University System of Georgia (USG), which serves 26 public university and colleges campuses through shared governance and the system's central international education office.
 Dr. Spears also serves on the USG's general education committee for geology and geography.

 He studied in the United States, England, and Brazil throughout his graduate programs.
 While in Brazil, Dr. Spears conducted 15 months of field data collection in Brazilian favelas and studied democratic participation and the political economy of urban development.
+Dr. Spears was a recipient of a Fulbright grant to South Korea and an East-West Center in Hawai'i for an Asian Studies Development Program (ASDP) grant to develop a course on China and an Asian studies minor.
+He was also part of a research program with João dos Reis Silva Jr at the Federal University of São Carlos (Brazil), which examined the impact of neoliberalism and the production of scientific knowledge in the Brazilian public university system.

 Academic Training: